Configuring Rover

 Rover sends non-confidential information about your Git environment to GraphOS when you run a check or publish command.
 This information is displayed in relevant views of the Studio UI, making it easier to track down where schema changes were proposed or published:

-Checks info in Apollo Studio
+Checks info in GraphOS Studio

 This Git information includes: